 The Board approved the members of the Stewardship Team with all in favor.

-Waiving Bylaws—Because Mary Hulett is Chairing the Stewardship Team, Peter Bird will be chairing the Strategic Management Team, whereas the current Board Chair would typically have this role.
+Waiving Policies—Because Mary Hulett is Chairing the Stewardship Team, Pete Bird will be chairing the Strategic Management Team, whereas the current Board Chair would typically have this role.

-Board approved waiving this bylaw for the current term, with all in favor.
+Board approved waiving this policy for 2015, with all in favor.

-Space Assessment Team Report—discussed conversations at Space Assessment Meetings.
+Space Assessment Team Report—discussed conversations at Space Assessment Listening Sessions.
 General consensus exists that space is inadequate, although the priorities varied depending upon the makeup of the participants and their relationship to the church.
 We have maintained a running list of concerns and comments, but we have not merged those comments into a single document as yet.
-Discussed the role of the Board in regards to these processes, level of detail required, as well as the history of previous discussions around space needs.
+Discussed the role of the Board in regards to these processes, level of detailed reporting required, as well as the history of previous discussions around space needs.
 Discussed need for understanding the process, timeline, capital expenditures, etc. Plan is to communicate with the congregation on a monthly basis through the newsletter until more details are known and can be communicated clearly.
 Discussed setting up a new task force, as well as the parameters within which the task force would be empowered to operate.
 List of accumulated suggestions will be provided to the Board Members.

 Cathy moved to establish a new task force to develop concept plans based on identified space needs.